Biowust/scMultiNet/README.md

 ## <a name="diagram"></a>Network diagram

 ## <a name="Installation"></a>Installation
-Environment requirements:
+**Environment requirements**:
 scMultiNet requires Python3.8.x and Pytorch.
 We have tested the GPU version on the NVIDIA RTX 2080 Ti platform with CUDA version 11.1.
 For example, we suggest to install the dependencies in a conda environment.
 ```
 conda create -n scMultiNet
 ```